sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ~~~~
 {: sourcecode-markers="true"}

-Additionally, the COSE Header counter signature MAY be used as an attribute in the unprotected header map of the COSE envelope of a CoSWID.
+Additionally, the COSE Header counter signature MAY be used as an attribute in the unprotected header map of the COSE envelope of a CoSWID {{-countersign}}.
+.
 The application of counter signing enables second parties to provide a signature on a signature allowing for a proof that a signature existed at a given time (i.e., a timestamp).

 A CoSWID MUST be signed, using the above mechanism, to protect the integrity of the CoSWID tag.
 See the security considerations (in {{sec-sec}}) for more information on why a signed CoSWID is valuable in most cases.